Photo from Unsplash

 My Brother!

-Man’s fall, whatever else it may have been, resulted in a complete change of the centre of his being.
-He was made in the likeness of God, and God’s nature is absolutely selfless.
-God’s will and purpose was the one rule of man’s existence until the moment came when our first parents substituted the gratification of self for the will and law of God.
-From that hour the self-life became the dominant principle of mankind, and the world is what it is because the essence of life is the service of self.
+Man’s fall, whatever else it may have involved, resulted in a complete shift in the center of his being.
+He was made in the image of God, and God’s nature is completely selfless.
+God’s will and purpose were the guiding principles of man’s existence, but when our first parents chose self-gratification over God’s will, the self-life took over.
+Since then, self-centeredness has become the dominant principle in human nature, and the world is as it is because of it.

-We do not know what really caused the difference in the disposition of Cain and Abel.
-There are hints and suggestions, but the fundamental reason why these two brothers differed so is veiled in mystery, though the like of it still shows itself in our homes.
-St. John gives us the clue in his first Epistle, where he says that Cain slew his brother, because his own works were evil, and his brother’s righteous.
+We don’t know what exactly caused the difference between Cain and Abel.
+The Bible hints at it, but the fundamental reason remains a mystery.
+However, St. John gives us a clue in his first epistle, saying that Cain killed his brother because his own deeds were evil and his brother’s righteous.

-God remonstrated with Cain and warned him that sin was lying at the door of his heart, waiting to enter.
-He exhorted him to watch and not allow it to intrude.
-When the dreadful deed was done, Cain found that all nature was in arms against him, and he became an outcast.
-The blood of Abel cried against Cain, for all sin cries to God, and He is the Avenger and Vindicator of wronged ones who in simplicity and faith have cast themselves upon Him.
-Thank God, also, there is a cry louder than that of Abel’s, which pleads not for judgment but for mercy (Heb 12:24).
+God warned Cain that sin was crouching at his door, waiting to take over, and He urged him to resist.
+But when the terrible deed was done, Cain found that all of nature stood against him, and he became a fugitive.
+Abel’s blood cried out against Cain, for all sin cries to God, who avenges those who, in simple faith, have entrusted themselves to Him.
+Thank God, there is a voice that cries louder than Abel’s—a voice that pleads not for judgment, but for mercy (Hebrews 12:24).

 Prayer

-Our Father!
-Help us to consider the interests of others, and to act generously towards them, because we are Thy children, and Thy infinite resources are at our commands.
+Our Father, help us to consider the needs of others and to act generously toward them, knowing that we are Your children and that Your infinite resources are at our disposal.
 Amen.

 Our Daily Walk - October 9